ideless/p2p/README.md

 # Usage

-> If you use Vite and compile p2p with flag `-O2` or `-O3`, it seems that you have to manually "beautify" the compiled p2p.js (for example on https://beautifier.io/), otherwise p2p wouldn't work as expected when you build your Vite project.
-I assume it is a bug of Vite.
+> Manually "beautify" the compiled p2p.js (for example on https://beautifier.io/), if p2p wouldn't work as expected.

 ```ts
 /* say you have compiled p2p.js & p2p.wasm */